versatica/mediasoup-client/V3_TODO.md

 ```

 * `transport.receive()` must fail if not supported.
 The app is supposed to call  `device.canReceive()` first.
 The server side `transport.receive()` would fail and return an error.

-* Handlers now need a method to update transport remote parameters (specifically, the DTLS role).
-Anyway, must refactor DTLS role stuff.
-  - We may want to always be DTLS client to avoid FF problem.